webix-hub/docs/data/desktop/vue.md

 ###Data binding

-It's possible to bind data between a Webix widget and a Vue template.
+It's possible to bind data of a Webix widget and a Vue template.
 For this, you just need to use common Vue technique: the *v-bind* directive.

 In the example below we will add a Webix DataTable widget into